A Holistic Survey of Wireless Multipath Video Streaming: Scheduling, Resilience, and Path Selection

 In frame level~\cite{kuo2014modeling}, the frames in each GoP are classified in terms of their type and their distance from the leading I-frame.
 Then, FEC is applied on the frames according to their priority.
-Besides, low priority frames can be dropped based on network conditions.
-In GoP level (see Figure~\ref{fig:FECTechnique}), each GoP packetizes in $k$ source packets.
+In GoP level, each GoP packetizes in source packets.
 Then, FEC encoding maps source packets to some encoded packets.
-A FEC block of $n$ data packets contains of $k$ source packets, and $(n-k)$ redundant packets.
-Redundancy in FEC is calculated as $(n-k)/k$, and the code rate is equal to $k/n$.
 In SubGoP level~\cite{wu2016bandwidth}, each GoP consists of several subgroups, each mapped to a source block.
-In our surveyed works, GoP level is used in ADMIT~\cite{wu2016streaming}, GALTON~\cite{wu2015goodput}, FRA-JSCC~\cite{wu2013joint}, and SubGoP level is used in BEMA~\cite{wu2016bandwidth}.\\ \\
+In our surveyed works, GoP level is used in ADMIT~\cite{wu2016streaming}, GALTON~\cite{wu2015goodput}, FRA-JSCC~\cite{wu2013joint}, and SubGoP level is used in BEMA~\cite{wu2016bandwidth}.

-A trade-off between bandwidth/End-to-End delay and FEC redundancy is required.
+A trade-off between bandwidth/end-to-end delay and FEC redundancy is required.
 In particular, a smaller FEC packet size indicates a larger FEC block size due to the larger number of redundant packets~\cite{wu2016streaming}.
 While higher redundancy leads to better recoverability, it also increases overhead rate and bandwidth consumption.
-Consequently, congestion, packet reordering, FEC decoding delay and End-to-End delay have their probability increased, especially in the presence of burst losses.
-Therefore, an adaptive FEC is required to minimize these problems (e.g., bandwidth consumption and End-to-End delay), and maximize the recoverability by adaptively changing FEC parameters (e.g., adequate FEC packet size and FEC redundancy) according to the network channel status, application delay characteristics, or based on the importance of content data.
+Consequently, congestion, packet reordering, FEC decoding delay and end-to-end delay have their probability increased, especially in the presence of burst losses.
+Therefore, an adaptive FEC is required to minimize these problems, and maximize the recoverability by adaptively changing FEC parameters~(e.g., adequate FEC packet size and FEC redundancy) according to the network channel status, application delay characteristics, or based on the importance of content data.
 For example, a stronger FEC would be used in a more lossy channel while not required in a more stable channel with less loss rate percentage, or more robust FEC could also be used only for I-frames rather than B or P-frames.